MirovoAI/ABM_Case_Study_Fortune50_TieredStrategy.md/README.md

 Convert Sales Alignment & Pipeline Influence
 •	I Built a joint Sales–Marketing dashboard in Power BI integrating HubSpot and LinkedIn data to track account engagement scores.
 •	I then Set up Weekly stand-ups with sales for account progress review.
-•	Lastly I Re-prioritized budget toward accounts showing >35% intent surge, resulting in 25% MQL-to-SQL conversion rate within two quarters.
+•	Lastly, I Re-prioritized budget toward accounts showing >35% intent surge, resulting in 25% MQL-to-SQL conversion rate within two quarters.
 Grow  Post-Sale and Advocacy ( Most Important)
 •	For the Fortune 50 client, I launched a joint innovation newsletter series and co-branded webinar for their partner ecosystem, unlocking two upsell opportunities (~$3 M total).
 •	For Tier 2 accounts, I initiated a customer reference program that fed social proof into new campaigns.
-📈 Results
+Results
 Metric	Outcome
 Pipeline Influence	$14 M total, of which $12 M from the 1:1 account SQL Conversion	↑ 32% in two quarters